Katseye: 2024–2025: SIS (Soft Is Strong) and Beautiful Chaos

 In June 2024, Hybe confirmed that the release of the group's first EP was set for August that year.
 For the EP, Katseye collaborated with several songwriters and producers, including Ryan Tedder and Omer Fedi.
 Two singles preceded its release.
-The first single, "Debut", was released on June 28, with a music video filmed in Medellín, Colombia, directed by Gregory Ohrel.
+The first, "Debut", was released on June 28, with a video filmed in Medellín, Colombia, directed by Gregory Ohrel.
 The single is an upbeat pop track that explores themes of confidence and sisterhood in reference to the members' bond as a group.
-It was met with a lukewarm response commercially, with the music video for the single receiving 2.33 million views in three days, underperforming the viewership of music releases of Korean acts in a similar timeframe.
 The second single, "Touch", was released on July 26.
 The melodic drum and bass R&B track discusses the "complexity of love" and deviates from the sound of "Debut", emphasizing the members' vocals.
-The single ranked at number 22 on the Billboard Bubbling Under Hot 100 chart and entered the Billboard Philippines Hot 100 chart.
-"Touch" attained further success after its choreography went viral as a dance challenge on the video-sharing platform TikTok in September 2024.
+The single ranked 22nd on the Billboard Bubbling Under Hot 100 chart and entered the Billboard Philippines Hot 100 chart.
+"Touch" attained further success after its choreography went viral as a dance challenge on TikTok in September 2024.